 The Wolfson Harrison UK Research Council Physics Scholarship is for new students undertaking a DPhil in any branch of Physics.

 The scholarship covers course fees, college fees and a stipend at the UK Research Council (RCUK) rate.
 It is a joint scholarship with the Department of the Physics.

 Eligible degree subjects

 Value of award

-The Scholarship is open to applicants who are ordinarily resident in the EEA or Switzerland.
+The Scholarship is open to applicants who are ordinarily resident in the UK or EU.

 This award is offered in partnership with the Department of Physics.
-As part of the Scholarship, the Department of Physics will offer one of its UK Research Council postgraduate studentship awards.
+Wolfson College will contribute one third of the funding required for a full UK Research Council postgraduate studentship.